Dihan141/Handwriting-Recognition/README.md

 # Handwriting-Recognition
+Handwriting Recognition (HWR) is the ability of computers to receive and interpret handwritten inputs.
+The inputs might be scanned from paper documents, images, etc. or sensed from the movement of pens on a special digitizer, for example.
-Machine learning project for recognizing handwritten texts
+This is a Machine learning project for recognizing handwritten texts.
+The Handwriting Recognition model is built using TensorFlow and Keras.
+It consists of several components for data processing, model training, and inference.

 Instructions:
 Must need python 3.10.0 version.